aeris/gdpr/letter/en.md

 2. Please provide me with a detailed accounting of the specific uses that you have made, are making, or will be making of my personal data.

-3. Please provide a list of all third parties with whom you have (or may have) shared my personal data.
+3. Please provide me with a list of all third parties with whom you have (or may have) shared my personal data.

         a.
 If you cannot identify with certainty the specific third parties to